mrbalraj007/Learning_GitHub_Action/01.Github_Action_DevOps-Project/Terraform_Code_Infra_setup/AboutThis Project.md

 Before diving into this project, here are some skills and tools you should be familiar with:

 > ⚠️ **Important:** Make sure the EC2 instance has the correct IAM role attached before running Terraform.
+> ⚠️ **Important:**
+>
+> 01. Make sure the EC2 instance has the correct IAM role attached before running Terraform.
+> 02. Ensure the security groups allow SSH access from your IP.
+> 03. Confirm that the instance has the required AWS CLI and tools installed.
+> 04. Do not store AWS credentials in plaintext on the instance.

 Important:
 + First create a **`pem-key`** manually from the AWS console. i.e "MYLABKEY.pem" because it is being used for creating `EC2` VMs and `EKS cluster`.
 + b.
 Copy `MYLABKEY.pem` in the terraform directory as below your terraform code

 > 💡 **Note:** This EC2 instance is not used for workloads, only for EKS bootstrapping.
+> ⚠️ **Important:** Make sure the EC2 instance has the correct IAM role attached before running Terraform.

 - [x] [Clone repository for terraform code](https://github.com/mrbalraj007/DevOps_free_Bootcamp/tree/main/19.Real-Time-DevOps-Project/Terraform_Code/Code_IAC_Terraform_box)<br>
   __Note__: Replace resource names and variables as per your requirement in terraform code